-All visa holders seeking to travel on Fermilab business outside the U.S. and planning to apply for a new visa stamp while abroad must fill out the Visa Application During Travel Form and follow the instructions for its submission.
+All existing international employees seeking to travel on Fermilab business outside the U.S. and planning to apply for a new visa stamp while abroad must fill out the Visa Application During Travel Form and follow the instructions for its submission.

 Steps to obtain a U.S. Visa

 1. Pay the SEVIS Fee – For J-1 and F-1 visa applicants only

 • The first step is to pay the I-901 SEVIS fee.

 • You must have your DS-2019 or Form I-20 when accessing this online payment site because you will need certain data from these forms.

 • The Program number begins “P-“ and then has either “3” or “1” and then has 5 more digits.